zigpot/CUDA-QFT/README.md

 V = version of the GPU algorithm

 ## Contact Me:
-for more info please contact: fariz.adnan.w[at]mail.ugm.ac.id
+for more info please contact: farizmade[at]yahoo.com